-The BADER Consortium was a multi-institutional endeavor that worked in concert and partnership with medical treatment facilities to conduct innovative, high-impact, clinically relevant research that further strengthened evidence-based orthopaedic rehabilitation care.
+The Bridging Advanced Developments for Exceptional Rehabilitation (BADER) Consortium was a multi-institutional endeavor that worked in concert and partnership with military treatment facilities (MTFs) to conduct innovative, high-impact, clinically relevant research that further strengthened evidence-based orthopaedic rehabilitation care.

 This was made possible through an omnibus Cooperative Research and Development Agreement, or CRADA, an innovative strategy that created standard operating procedure addressing intellectual property, publications, data sharing, subject inventions and licensing among all partners.